ramiiib/ramiii.dev/_tabs/about me.md

 - [x] SOAR automation project

 ## 🚧 In Progress
-- Nothing yet
+- Research into malware analysis
+- HTB challenges and writeups

 ## ⏳ Future plans
 - [ ] Work with Splunk and Active Directory (maybe another project for this?)
-- [ ] HTB challenges and writeups
-- [ ] Research into malware analysis